[ 3650 Historic Sully Way ] [ Chantilly, VA 20151 ] [ 703-437-1794 ]

 Sully was built during the nation's Federal Period (1790-1820).
 Outside, the clapboard siding conceals mortared brick set between the studs of the frame.
 Inside, the floor plan presents one half of a center hall configuration, in keeping with Lee's initial plans to build a second full wing at a later date.

-and living quarters open onto the first floor hall and second floor
+open onto the first floor hall and second floor passage way.
+Lee's

-passage way.
-Lee's cousin, Thomas Shippen, a house guest from
+cousin, Thomas Shippen, a house guest from Pennsylvania in 1794,

 Lee had begun to collect furnishings for his small but stylish manor house while still living in his log home.
 Eventually a sideboard, two dining tables and a pair of card tables were placed in the new residence alongside mahogany chairs, a desk and 'handsom'knife cases.
 Blue and white Chinese export porcelain, glass tumblers and decanters, a silver plated urn and flatware having "green Ivory handles of the best sort, the handles of the finest and largest sizes" adorned the dining table.